MFTune: An Efficient Multi-fidelity Framework for Spark SQL Configuration Tuning: EXPERIMENTAL EVALUATION

 \textbf{Environment}.
 We conducted the experiments using Spark 3.4.4 on the OpenEuler 22.03 operating system~\cite{openEuler}.
 To simulate tuning and knowledge transfer across different hardware environments, experiments were conducted on eight hardware scenarios, varying in node count (2 or 3), CPU cores (32 or 64), and memory (128GB or 256GB), as shown in Table~\ref{tab:hardware_scenarios}.
 Unless otherwise specified, Scenario A serves as the default hardware environment for our evaluations.

 \textbf{Historical data}.
 We collect task meta-features and observation histories of 32 distinct tuning tasks, derived from the combination of benchmarks, data sizes, and eight hardware scenarios.
-Each meta-feature is a 34-d vector extracted from SparkEventLog as shown in Section~\ref{sec:similarity_identification}.
-Observation histories were prepared by applying vanilla Bayesian Optimization (BO)~\cite{hutter2011sequential} and collecting 50 observations per task.
-To evaluate the generalizability, we conduct our experiments under five settings: \textit{1) original setting}, \textit{2) cross-benchmark transfer setting}, \textit{3) cold-start setting}, \textit{4) varying data size setting}, \textit{5) varying hardware setting}.
-Under the \textit{original setting}, we adopt a leave-one-out pattern, using historical data from 31 tasks that differ from the target task.
-In the \textit{cross-benchmark transfer setting}, we hold out historical data from the same benchmark and use only the remaining 16 histories.
-The \textit{cold-start setting} requires the optimizer to initialize the search purely from scratch with no access to historical data.
-The remaining two settings follow a similar pattern with 2).
-Unless otherwise specified, we adopt the original setting for evaluation.
+Each meta-feature is a 34-d vector extracted from SparkEventLog.
+The history for each task was prepared by running vanilla Bayesian optimization~\cite{hutter2011sequential} and collecting 50 observations.
+By default, we use a leave-one-out evaluation setting, where each target task is tuned using histories from the other 31 tasks.

 \textbf{Tuning Setting.} \textit{1) Optimization target}: In all experiments, we optimize the total latency (i.e., the sum of all query times) of the target Spark SQL workload, and use elapsed time as the cost metric for fidelity partitioning. \textit{2) Search space}: We extend the search space in Tuneful~\cite{fekry2020tune} to include 60 parameters that influence the application performance.
-More details are available in the repository \underline{\vldbavailabilityurl}. \textit{3) Tuning budget}: For each target tuning task except for the cold-start setting, we run each tuning method for 48 hours and record the best-observed performance of the configurations they suggest and evaluate. \textit{4) Implementation details}: \sys implements BO based on OpenBox~\cite{jiang2024openbox}, a toolkit for black-box optimization.
-We set the cumulative density threshold $\alpha$ to 0.65.
-As for the MFO, we set the reduction factor $\eta=3$ and the maximum resource $R=9$ as detailed in Section~\ref{sec:background_hyperband}.
-This configuration generates two low-fidelity proxy levels, corresponding to 1/9 and 1/3 of the full resources, respectively.
-The other baselines are implemented following their original papers.
+More details are available in the code repository. \textit{3) Tuning budget}: Except in the cold-start setting, each method runs for 48 hours per target task, and we report the best performance among the configurations it recommends and evaluates. \textit{4) Implementation details}: \sys implements BO based on OpenBox~\cite{jiang2024openbox}, a toolkit for black-box optimization.
+We set the cumulative density threshold $\alpha=0.65$.
+For MFO, we set the reduction factor $\eta=3$ and the maximum resource $R=9$ following Section~\ref{sec:background_hyperband}.
+This setting yields two low-fidelity levels, $1/9$ and $1/3$ of the full resource.